leminlimez/Nugget/README.md

 Sparserestore works on all versions iOS 17.0-18.1.1.
 There is partial support for iOS 18.2 developer beta 3 and newer not using any exploits.

+> [!WARNING]
-**Mobilegestalt and AI Enabler tweaks are not supported on iOS 18.2+.** It will never be supported, do not make issues asking for when it is supported.
+> **Mobilegestalt and AI Enabler tweaks are not supported on iOS 18.2+.** It will never be supported, do not make issues asking for when it is supported.

 Make sure you have installed the [requirements](#requirements) if you are on Windows or Linux.

 This uses the sparserestore exploit to write to files outside of the intended restore location, like mobilegestalt.
 Read the [Getting the File](#getting-the-file) section to learn how to get your mobilegestalt file.

+> [!NOTE]
-**Note:** I am not responsible if your device bootloops.
+> I am not responsible if your device bootloops.
 Please back up your data before using!

 ## Features
 <details>